-where:
+88 where:

-- X is the set of inputs described in terms of pairs port-value: {p ∈ IPorts, v ∈ X_p}; - Y is the set of outputs, also described in terms of pairs port-value: {p ∈ OPorts, v ∈ Y_p}; - C is a set of DEVS component models (atomic or coupled); note that C makes this definition recursive; - EIC is the external input coupling relation, from external inputs of M to component inputs of C; - EOC is the external output coupling relation, from component outputs of C to external outputs of M; - IC is the internal coupling relation, from component outputs of c_i ∈ C to component outputs of c_j ∈ C, provided that i ≠ j.

-Given the recursive definition of M, a coupled model can itself be a part of a component in a larger coupled model system giving rise to a hierarchical DEVS model construction.
+- X is the set of inputs described in terms of pairs port-value: $\{p \in IPorts, v \in X_p\}$. - Y is the set of outputs, also described in terms of pairs port-value: $\{p \in OPorts, v \in Y_p\}$. - C is a set of DEVS component models (atomic or coupled).
+Note that C makes this definition recursive. - EIC is the external input coupling relation, from external inputs of M to component inputs of C. - EOC is the external output coupling relation, from component outputs of C to external outputs of M. - IC is the internal coupling relation, from component outputs of c_i ∈ C to component outputs of c_j ∈ C, provided that i ≠ j. - Given the recursive definition of M, a coupled model can itself be a part of a component in a larger coupled model system giving rise to a hierarchical DEVS model construction.

-2.2 DEVS simulation engines
+98 2.2.
+DEVS Simulation Engines

-In the last decade, many DEVS M&S engines have come into existence.
-All of them offer a programmer-friendly application programming interface (API) to define new models using a high level language.
-However, only a few of them provide a user-friendly graphical user interface (GUI) for model specification.
-In the following, we describe some of the most referenced DEVS M&S simulation frameworks.
+99 In the last decade, many DEVS M&S engines have come into existence.
+All of them offer a programmer-100 friendly Application Programming Interface (API) to define new models using a high level language.
+How-101 ever, only a few of them provide a user-friendly Graphical User Interface (GUI) for model specification.
+In 102 the following, we describe some of the most referenced DEVS M&S simulation frameworks:

+103 2.2.1.
+DEVSJAVA

-2.2.1 DEVSJAVA.
-DEVSJAVA has been developed by Bernard P Zeigler (University of Arizona, USA) and Hessam Sarjoughian (Arizona State University, USA).10 It is written in Java and supports virtual time, real time, and sequential and parallel execution.
+DEVSJAVA has been developed by Bernard P. Zeigler (University of Arizona, U.S.A.) and Hessam Sarjoughian (Arizona State University, U.S.A.)
+[10].
+It is written in Java and supports virtual time, real time, and sequential and parallel execution.
 The definition of new models is performed through an API.
 Several M&S tools have been defined around DEVSJAVA (GUIs for results visualization, GUIs for models definition, etc.), as DEVSJAVA is one of the primary DEVS M&S reference simulators in the community.

+109 2.2.2.
+DEVS-Suite and COSMOS

-2.2.2 DEVS-Suite and CoSMoS.
-DEVS-Suite is a simulator built based on the PDEVS formalism.
-This software provides a library of examples proving some experimental concepts.
-It also incorporates simulation visualization techniques consisting of displaying the static structure of models, animation of models, and run-time viewing of time-based trajectories.11 CoSMoS (component-based system modeling and simulation) is a framework aimed at integrated visual model development, model configuration and automatic data collection simulation.12 The CoSMoS environment supports component-based modeling with direct support for DEVS formalism and extensible markup language (XML) schemas.
+DEVS-Suite is a simulator built based on the Parallel DEVS formalism.
+This software provides a library 110 of examples proving some experimental concepts.
+It also incorporates simulation visualization techniques 111 consisting of displaying static structure of models, animation of models, and run-time viewing of time-based 112 trajectories [11].
+CoSMoS (Component-Based System Modeling and Simulation) is a framework aimed at 113 integrated visual model development, model configuration and automatic data collection simulation [12].
+114 The CoSMoS environment supports component-based modeling with direct support for DEVS formalism 115 and XML Schema.
 DEVS-Suite's core is largely DEVSJAVA.
-It is bundled within the CoSMoS distribution and thus enables both modeling and simulation of PDEVS models.
+It is bundled within the CoSMoS distribution 116 and thus enables both modeling and simulation of Parallel DEVS models.
+117

-2.2.3 CD++.
-CD++ has been developed by Gabriel Wainer and his students (Carleton University, Canada; Universidad de Buenos Aires, Argentina).
-Written in C++, it allows the definition of DEVS and Cell-DEVS models graphically.
+119 CD++ has been developed by Gabriel Wainer and his students (Carleton University, Canada; Universidad 120 de Buenos Aires, Argentina).
+Written in C++, it allows the definition of DEVS and Cell-DEVS models 121 graphically.
 These models are also defined using an API.
-CD++ supports virtual and real time, as well as sequential, parallel, and distributed simulations.13
+CD++ supports virtual and real time, as well as 122 sequential, parallel and distributed simulations [13].

+123 2.2.4.
+PyPDEVS

-2.2.4 PythonPDEVS.
-PythonPDEVS (PyPDEVS) implements both the classic DEVS and PDEVS in the Python language, with a matching simulator.14 Models are defined through the provided API, allowing the execution of virtual time or real time simulations.
+PythonPDEVS (a.k.a.
+PyPDEVS) implements both Classic and Parallel DEVS in the Python language, with a matching simulator [14].
+Models are defined through the provided API, allowing the execution of virtual time or real time simulations.
 The latest release of PyPDEVS is focused on improving the performance, mainly because Python is an interpreted language.
 To this end, several schedulers have been defined, obtaining good performance metrics.